box-id/ecto_predicates/Operators.md

 }
 ```

-### Stored JSON arrays
+### Stored arrays

-Stored JSON arrays can be referenced by including an empty `path` in the sub-predicate.
+One-dimensional, native SQL arrays can be referenced by including an empty `path` in the sub-predicate.

 The following example will search for an `"blue"` value inside the `"colors"` array: